rstudio/chromote/README.md

 In the official Chrome DevTools Protocol (CDP) documentation, this is the [`Page.navigate`](https://chromedevtools.github.io/devtools-protocol/1-3/Page#method-navigate) command.

-In addition to full support of the Chrome Devtools Protocol, ChromoteSession objects also some convenience methods, like `$screenshot()`.
+In addition to full support of the CDP, ChromoteSession objects also some convenience methods, like `$screenshot()`.
 (See the Examples section below for more information about screenshots.)

 ```R
 # Saves to screenshot.png